 The student-to-faculty ratio is less than 7:1, and 85% of classes have fewer than 30 students.

 Amherst offers an open curriculum, meaning students aren't restricted by general education requirements or distribution requirements.
 Amherst students have ownership over their own educational path.

-Through the Five College Consortium, students may access a much wider array of academic, extracurricular, and social resources at neighboring colleges (Hampshire College, Mount Holyoke College, Smith College, and UMass).
+Through the Five College Consortium, students may access a much wider array of academic, extracurricular, and social resources at neighboring colleges (Hampshire College, Mount Holyoke College, Smith College, and University of Massachusetts at Amherst).

 All incoming first-year students take a First-Year Seminar, choosing from dozens of different topics.

-Amherst will open a state-of-the-art science research center in the fall of 2018.
+Amherst opened a state-of-the-art science research center in 2018.

-In the past five years, Amherst students and alumni have won nearly 70 Fullbright Scholarships, 11 Watson Fellowships, 4 Goldwater Scholarships, 2 Truman Scholarships, and have been frequent finalists for the Marshall and Rhodes Scholarships.
+In the past five years, Amherst students and alumni have won 51 Fulbright Scholarships, 5 Watson Fellowships, 9 Goldwater Scholarships, 4 Marshall Scholarships, as well as Truman and Rhodes Scholarships.